trap-representation/Chlore/README.md

 1. Check out more examples in the `examples` directory.

-You can find a summary of the syntax in `grammar.txt`.
+You can find a summary of the syntax of Chlore in `grammar.txt`.

 A language specification is extremely important for the development of a language, and Chlore has a (WIP) standard too.
 A link to the standard will be put here soon.